WeatherLab/fsodoc/source/contributing/index.rst

 Address a single issue in a report.

-Identify the CodeIgniter version (eg 3.0-develop) and the component if you know it (eg. parser library)
+Identify the FSO version (eg 3.0-develop) and the component if you know it (eg. parser library)

 Explain what you expected to happen, and what did happen.
 Include error messages and stacktrace, if any.